hao80206/NutriMate-project/Software Design Document.md

 - Suggestions for improving nutrient intake based on personal goals.
 - Ability to plan future meals and snacks easily.
 - Customizable alerts for exceeding or not meeting specific nutritional targets.
-- A recipe suggestion feature that recommends meals based on the user's nutritional goals.

 ### 2.2	Software Requirements
 Define the functionality the software will provide.
 This section should list requirements formally, often using the word "shall" to describe functionalities.